AdminTurnedDevOps/PearsonCourses/GitOps-For-Kubernetes/Section4/labs/installargo.md

 `argocd cluster add kubernetes_context_name_here`

 ## Logging Into Argo
-Log into the server via the CLI
+Log into the server via the CLI.
+The port is what ArgoCD is hosting hosted on from the `kubectl port-forward` section in **Server Installation**
 `argocd login 127.0.0.1:argocd_port_here`

 ## App Deployment